ldionne/macroize/README.md

 # Macroize
-A simple Python script to backslash escape long macro definitions in C and C++.
+A simple Python script to help building and testing complicated C/C++ macros.
-There is also a script to help unit testing complicated macros in checker.py